 When IMS media plane security is used, SRTP transforms with null encryption should not be used.

-When TLS/DTLS is used for IMS media plane security TLS/DTLS profile considerations discussed in annex M of this specification shall be followed. *** END of 2nd CHANGE ***
+When TLS/DTLS is used for IMS media plane security TLS/DTLS profile considerations discussed in annex M of this specification shall be followed.

+The use of IMS media confidentiality protection for IMS data channel is optional.

+*** END of 2nd CHANGE ***